-Labor Force: South Korean women tend to be highly educated as indicated by the country's high literacy rate (see p.1 of Learning and Knowledge).
-Yet they often hold lower positions than men, earning only about 65% as much in wages.
+Labor Force: South Korean women tend to be highly educated as indicated by the country's high literacy rate (see Learning and Knowledge).
+Yet they often hold lower positions than men, earning only about 68% as much in wages.
 In addition, women who work outside the home generally are expected to perform their domestic work as well.
 Some women find it hard to perform both roles, particularly since few firms offer services like childcare to accommodate employed mothers.
 While the law provides for a year of subsidized maternity leave, long absences can hamper a woman's career.
-Moreover, business culture often requires long workdays (see p.
-1 of Time and Space) and afterhour social activities.
+Moreover, business culture often requires long workdays (see Time and Space) and after-hour social activities.
 These conditions compel some women to delay marriage or leave the workforce until their children are grown.